PH3061

 Please note that the definitive comments on continuous assessment will be communicated within the module.
 This section is intended to give an indication of the likely breakdown and timing of the continuous assessment.

 This module is part of the core JH programme, and as such there is a summary of deadlines etc on the School’s Students and Staff web pages.
 There is one class test, contributing 14% to the module mark, likely to be in week eight.
 Successful engagement with a web-based question system counts for 6% of the module mark.
-Students have compulsory tutorials every two weeks.
+Students have a total of four compulsory tutorials.

 Accreditation Matters